The Workout Batman Deserves (and the one he needs right now)

 Which is basically the same thing.

 Anyway, Men’s Fitness asked me to look over Batman’s workout and critique it.
 Yes, the real Batman’s workout.
-Which makes me his trainer.
+Which makes me Batman’s trainer.
 More than anyone else, is, at any rate.

 Here’s the deal: that year, a book called The Batman Files.
 The book is more or less a history of all things Batman, but is presented like Bruce Wayne’s scrapbook; it begins with drawings by young Bruce and continues through his war on crime.
 It’s filled with newspaper clippings, crime scene photos, schematics, and Batman’s notes—including those on his workouts.